ZahraMertens/SupMaPortfolio/README.md

 6. [Credits](#credits)

-## Task Describtion
+## User Story

-As a potential employer I want to get an impression of the developer to see project examples and contact information.
+As a potential employer I want to get an impression of the web developer.

-The portfolio is supposed to showcase the web developers skills and work that a potential employer or any other user can get an impression of the developers knowledge and qualifications.
+The portfolio displays useful data, showcases skills and technologies of the web developer and gives a first impression.

 ## Technology used